Disabled postgraduate researchers

 Disclosing your disability to the university is a positive, proactive step.
 It means that we can offer you specific support for your academic studies to help you reach your full potential.
 It will also give you access to specialist guidance through Disability Services.

 How and when to disclose

 You only need to disclose to the University once.
 Any personal information relating to your disability will be kept confidential and will be shared on a "need to know" basis only with those people directly responsible for teaching, supervising or supporting you.

 There are two opportunities to disclose before you start on your course:

-1. On your application form.
+- On your application form

-2. During the online Registration process.
+- During the online registration process

-- You will be assigned a named Disability Coordinator who will coordinate your disability-related academic support requirements throughout your University career, in consultation with you and your academic department.
+- You will be assigned a named Disability Coordinator who will coordinate your academic support requirements throughout your time at Leeds, in consultation with you and your academic department.

 You are eligible for DSA if you are: